InfluxCommunity/FluxMobile/README.md

 **NOTE**: This library is still in early stages of development and there may be incompatible changes until the library achieves version 1.0.

+This library is **UNOFFICIAL** community Open Source software.
+It is not a project formally supported by InfluxData.

 ## Getting Started

 This repository contains a library for Dart and Flutter that allows building mobile applications interacting with InfluxDB.